Introduction – What is Digital Marketing

 The upGrad and MICA PG Certification in Digital Marketing & Communication course take on a holistic approach to digital marketing.
 By the time you finish with us, one thing is for sure – your horizon of knowledge will expand significantly and you’ll learn to think and act like a true digital marketer.
 With so many perks and benefits, why should you go someplace else?

+We hope this digital marketing tutorial must be useful to you.
+Have you enjoyed learning about digital marketing?
 As technology continues to advance, the domain of digital marketing, too, will improve and expand.
 This will create new opportunities for businesses to leverage digital marketing in radical ways to enhance their brand image and reach the global audience.
 The scope of digital marketing is further increasing with the increasing adoption of digital marketing across various parallels of the industry.

 As a result, companies are taking a proactive stance to recruit skilled digital marketing professionals.
 High payscale and diverse career choices are the two core perks of a digital marketing career.
 We hope this digital marketing tutorial fed your curious mind and increased your thirst of getting into digital marketing.